a-huy/bingqilin/README.md

 This package contains some utilities for common actions and resources for your FastAPI app:

-* **Config Loading and Validation** - Bingqilin provides a config loading system that enables the following:
+* **Extended Settings Loading** - Bingqilin provides a config loading system that is an extension on top of pydantic's `BaseSettings`:
-    * Allow loading config from a dotenv file (`.env`) or via yaml (`config.yml` in the project directory)
+    * Add settings sources to enable loading from `.yaml` files or `.ini` files
-    * Specify a `pydantic.BaseModel` to validate against loaded configuration
+    * Allow the option to add the settings model to the OpenAPI docs (`/docs`)
-    * Add the specified config model to the OpenAPI spec and the Swagger UI docs (`/docs`)
+    * Provide a handle to the loaded config instance via `bingqilin.conf:config`

 * **Database Client Initialization** - Allow initializing connection clients and pools from database config.
     This will provide a way to grab a client handle via `bingqilin.db:get_db_client()`.